heroku/cli/packages/heroku-pipelines/README.md

 Setting up your CLI
 -------------------

+**Note: These Node.js plugins are available in the current Ruby CLI.
+No need to download a separate Toolbelt 4.0 CLI.**

 Because the Heroku CLI only installs the JavaScript dependencies on demand, you may need to setup your CLI first.
 Simply install a JavaScript plugin and it will setup automatically:

 ```